patrickgramatowski/simple_db/README.md

 ## Introduction
 Simple database class built with pure Ruby (no games).
 ### Usage
-NOTE! database.rb has to be alone in the lib dir, because <code>Dir["**/*"].length</code> was used few times!!
+NOTE! database.rb has to be alone in the lib/db_main dir, because <code>Dir["**/*"].length</code> was used few times!!
 The only files which can be there are session.txt!
 Create an instance of the Db class
 <pre><code>db = Db.new</code></pre>
 then you are free to use whole bunch of methods e.g.